callstack/linaria/.changeset/hot-eagles-impress.md

 '@linaria/webpack5-loader': patch
 ---

 Sometimes Linaria can meet already processed code.
-In such a case, it shall ignore runtime versions of `styled` tags. (fixes #1037)
+In such a case, it shall ignore runtime versions of `styled` tags.
+Fixes #1037.